khalid-hussain/morals-and-behaviour/9-treatment-of-corrupt-morality.md

 everything that you do not know of the different branches of knowledge, the aspects that you have specialized in, and that you are proud to have penetrated [nevertheless, what you do not know] is greater than what you _do_ know.
-You should therefore replace your pride with scorn and self disdain, that would be better.
+You should therefore replace your pride with scorn and self-disdain, that would be better.
 Think of those who are more knowledgeable than you---you will find that there are many of them---and may your spirit be humble in your own sight.